slothy-optimizer/slothy/README.md

 - Ubuntu-21.10 and up (64-bit),
 - macOS Monterey 12.6 and up.

-SLOTHY requires Python 3.11.
+SLOTHY requires Python 3.11 (consider using pyenv to pin your Python version locally).
 See [requirements.txt](requirements.txt) for package requirements, and install via `pip install -r requirements.txt`.

 **Note:** `requirements.txt` pins versions for reproducibility.
 If you already have newer versions of some dependencies installed and don't want them downgraded, consider using a virtual environment: